-3 Easy Ways to Make Cross Browser Compatible Websites
+Cross Browser Compatible Websites – 3 Easy Ways to Make

-Why is it necessary to have a cross browser compatible website?
+Why is it Necessary to have a Cross-Browser Compatible Website?

 The use of websites has increased exponentially in the past couple of decades.
-With over 1.8 billion websites already in use worldwide, the growth of websites shows no sign of slowing down.
+With over 1.98 billion websites already in use worldwide, the growth of websites shows no sign of slowing down.
 And due to ever-increasing rates of device fragmentation, people view this content from thousands of web-enabled devices operating on unique browsers.

 Every browser comes with mobile and desktop versions.
-Naturally, every browser has its own way of rendering HTML content.
+Naturally, every browser has its way of rendering HTML content.

-Are the users (visiting a website from thousands of device browser combinations) able to access the website in the best possible way?
+- Are the users (visiting a website from thousands of device browser combinations) able to access the website in the best possible way?

 How to make a website compatible with all browsers?